DannyBoyNYC/Full-Stack-Web-Development/readme.md

 - Proficiency with MacOS or Windows 10
 - A Mac or Windows laptop running the latest version of the OS
 - Fluency in English
-- Able to devote two hours outside class for every one hour of class time on projects and assignments
+- Able to devote one hour outside class for every one hour of class time on projects and assignments

 ##Schedule
 - two 3 hour classes per week and 5 hours on alternating Saturdays